biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/122582_Maryland
 - Is this blossom end rot and why do my tomatoes have tails?
 I have 8 large healthy (or so I thought) tomato plants, 2 of each of 4 varieties, all set with lots of large green fruit.
 This evening I noticed black spots on a few tomatoes on two different plants.
 The spots were not completed centered on the base of the fruit in each case, and many of the tomatoes seem to have small tails.
 I have never noticed this before.
 Could the black spots be blossom end rot (BER), why are there tails on my fruit, do the tails have anything to do with the black spots, and what should I do if this is BER?
 I thank you.
 The fruit with the spots seen in the photo are Tiren F1, a San Marzano  variety from Jonnyseed, and they are supposed to be resistant to  Fusarium Wilt (Race 1), Tomato Mosaic Virus, and Verticillium Wilt

-## intent: askextension_tomato/122664_Kentucky
-- Regions Main Type Of Tomato Plant.
-Hello,  I was wondering what the region's best growing tomato plant is for the Kenton County area?
-Thank you muc

 ## intent: askextension_tomato/122677_Colorado
 - Green Zebra tomato from CSU extension sale.
 Hi, we bought a number of plants at the CSU extension plant sale in may, and the green zebra heirloom tomato is experiencing leaf issues.
 The stems are fine and the plant is flowering.
 See attached image.
 Would love any thoughts you have on the issue - could it be sunscald?